 In Figure 2c we show an example constraint on specific sites or areas.
 A circular sector enveloping the affected region is defined, centered on the center of Crater Terrace.
 When multiple observations of this type were made in different sites, separate sectors were distinguished if the distance was significantly different (with respect to a precision of 100 m).
 This is the most common type of information, available in 7/8 of the paroxysms, and 5/6 of major explosions.

 In Figure 2d we show an example constraint based on a pre-existing map of ballistic dispersion.
-Only ca. 1/4 of paroxysms and of major explosions were previously mapped.
-Moreover, a clear distinction between ballistic fallout and wind-blown pumice lapilli fallout was not always detailed, and the ballistics dispersion was rarely mapped in all directions.
-In these cases, we followed a precautionary conservative approach, and fully enveloped the mapped area within the uncertainty buffer of one or more circular sectors.
+Only ca. 1/4 of the considered paroxysms and 1/4 of the major explosions were previously mapped.
+In these cases, we followed a conservative approach, and fully enveloped the mapped area within the uncertainty buffer of one or more circular sectors.

 2.2 Mapping of ballistic projectile distribution with uncertainty assessment

 Our statistical analysis of distance and direction is expressed in polar coordinates, with the center located at 518400 E, 4293900 N, UTM WGS84, Zone 33N, that is approximately the center of the Crater Terrace.
-In fact, the involvement of distinct and/or multiple craters in the different events is not considered here and such variability is included in the radial uncertainty detailed below.
+In fact, the involvement of distinct and/or multiple craters in the different events is included in the radial uncertainty detailed below.
 Note that all vents are generally located within ca. 100-150 m from this center.
 In each simplified map, a proximal axisymmetric part was defined, followed by 1 to 3 circular sectors with greater distance ranges.
 Craters’ architecture, possibly modified by the most intense explosions, as well as shielding obstacles and differences in elevation are possible factors in determining these asymmetric features, although at Stromboli these were mostly studied for smaller events than major explosions (e.g., Valentine et al., 2012; Taddeucci et al., 2013; Iezzi et al., 2023).
 The proximal axisymmetric part was a circle determined by just a radial distance and the circular sectors were characterized by radial distances, the azimuth angles of the bisector and the half-width angles.
 These measurements are all reported in Tables S1 and S2.

 While we tailored these sectors as tight as possible on the existing data or the pre-existing maps, this in a few cases produced a slight enlargement, up to ca. 100 m for major explosions and 200 m for paroxysms, of the areas affected by the ballistic fallout.
 These uncertainties are consistent with the uncertainty classes defined in the sequel.